-Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.
+Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information system.

 Medically Necessary - Services, supplies or drugs that are needed for the prevention, diagnosis or treatment of your medical condition and meet accepted standards of medical practice.